-East Coast Mold Remediation Offers Mold Inspection Services
+East Coast Mold Remediation Offers Mold Inspection Services in Baltimore, Maryland

 If you have detected mold growth within your Baltimore, MD residential or commercial property, it’s time to call on the team at East Coast Mold Remediation for mold remediation services.
 Since mold is an airborne fungus, we frequently find that a home or business that has mold in one area will have mold in several other areas as well.
 As a best practice, it is recommended to bring an Indoor Environmental Professional (IEP) to perform an inspection of the entire space.
 This inspection will uncover any additional or hidden areas of mold throughout a structure.
 This is recommended to ensure all areas of mold are addressed and remediated.
 East Coast Mold Remediation can recommend an IEP to inspect your home.
 This is one additional way to help ensure your structure and its occupants are safe from mold.

 The Mold Inspection Process Explained

 Mold inspection services are put in place to help identify the presence of mold and generally work to define the size of the problem at hand.
 The steps of the mold inspection process are as follows:

 - Our team of mold removal specialists will talk with you to discuss any areas where you have seen mold or where there has been moisture or water damage.

 - We will thoroughly search your home or business, looking in places where mold is known to hide and thrive.
 Some of these common places include:

 • On showerheads